douglatornell/randopony/docs/Deployment.rst

 Create a subdomain from which the randopony app will be served:

 #.
 Use the :guilabel:`Domains / websites > Domains` menu to add a
-   :kbd:`randopony` subdomain prefix to the :kbd:`sadahome.ca` domain.
+   :kbd:`randopony` subdomain prefix to the :kbd:`randonneurs.bc.ca`
+   domain.

 Create the Website Entry
 ========================

-Configure WebFaction to proxy requests to the Django app, and static media apps:
+Configure WebFaction to proxy requests to the Django app, static, and docs apps:

 #.
 Use the :guilabel:`Domains / websites > Websites` menu to create a
-   site called :kbd: `randopony` connected to the :kbd:`randopony.sadahome.ca` subdomain, with the following site apps added to it:
+   site called :kbd: `randopony` connected to the :kbd:`randopony.randonneurs.bc.ca` subdomain, with the following site apps added to it:

    * :kbd:`randopony` mounted at :kbd:`/`
-   * :kbd:`randopony_media` mounted at :kbd:`/media`
-   * :kbd:`randopony_admin_media` mounted at :kbd:`/media/admin`
+   * :kbd:`randopony_static` mounted at :kbd:`/static`
    * :kbd:`randopony_docs` mounted at :kbd:`/docs`